The Experience About Journal Register Interest

 The people who tend to come

 There is no single profile of someone who books a Makers’ Circuit day.
-But there are patterns.
+But there is a consistent character.

 What they are actually looking for